 George Schutter is an accomplished leader with broad experience in diverse environments in operations, strategy, business development, and executive leadership as well as deep experience in the fields of finance, procurement, and contracts.

-Mr. Schutter is currently the Chief Procurement Officer for the District of Columbia where he leads the Office of Contracting and Procurement and oversees over $4.4 billion worth of acquisitions for 76 District agencies.
+Mr. Schutter is currently the Chief Procurement Officer for the District of Columbia where he leads the DC Office of Contracting and Procurement (OCP) and oversees over $4.4 billion worth of acquisitions for 76 District agencies.
 Appointed by Mayor Muriel Bowser, Mr. Schutter is charged with the overall leadership, implementation and coordination of procurement activities in accordance with the laws and regulations of the District of Columbia.
 Supported by a staff of 210, Mr. Schutter is also responsible for audit and compliance of procurement activities; certifying personnel in District procurement; and overall agency operations.

 Prior to joining the District of Columbia Government, Mr. Schutter served as TechnoServe’s Chief Financial Officer (CFO), an international non-profit providing business solution to poverty, where he led financial strategy, procurement, grants, contracts, and systems coordination throughout the TechnoServe global network in over 30 countries.

 Prior to joining TechnoServe, he was Grant Thornton’s Global Public Sector Executive Director in the Middle East, North Africa and South Asia, where he opened regional operations in Dubai’s International Financial Center and developed offices in Iraq.
 He also supported procurement and contract initiatives with the Iraqi government.